tgbugs/pyontutils/docs/neurons_notebook.md

 ```

 # Running the notebook
-From the folder of this README run the following commands.
+From the root of this repository (../ from the folder of this README) run the following commands.
 ```
+export SCICRUNCH_API_KEY=$(cat path/to/my/apikey)
-unset PYTHONPATH  # make sure our env is really clean pipenv shell jupyter-notebook
+unset PYTHONPATH  # make sure our env is really clean pipenv shell cd docs/ jupyter-notebook
 ```
 At this point your browser should open up with a view of this folder